Open to the Public

 Why You Should Visit

 Blanding’s turtles and many other uncommon or rare animals call Nachusa home.
 Grassland birds — including grasshopper sparrows, dickcissels and Henslow’s sparrows — perch in the colorful prairie grasses, alongside the state’s largest populations of federally-threatened prairie bush clover.
-And one day, when this preserve is larger, bison may roam here again.
-In all, Nachusa is home to 700 native plant species and 180 species of birds.
+And in October 2014, bison returned to Nachusa.
+In total, the preserve is home to 700 native plant species and 180 species of birds.

 North-central Illinois, near Franklin Grove